2013 UK Digital Future in Focus

 - Online shopping has long become the norm with 9 out of 10 UK internet users visiting retail sites and mobile shopping is escalating with 1 in 5 Brits using their smartphone to purchase a good or service in December 2012.

-Tags: Advertising, Audience Analytics, Engagement, Mobile, Multi-Platform, Retail, Search, Smartphone, Social, Tablets, Video
+Tags: Engagement, Multi-Platform, Retail, Search, Smartphone, SnapChat, Tablets, Twitter, Video